 Armin Strom unveiled their new Skeleton Pure collection last year at Salon QP in London.
 And we recently got some hands-on time with the steel version and will give you our thoughts below.

-Case dimensions are of the circular case are 43.40 mm diameter by 13 mm thick case, with the brand’s signature lip at six o’clock (which can be personalized with an engraving if you like).
-Polished to a mirror finish are the bezel, lugs and case flanks, whereas the back has a satin-brushed matte finish.
+The Skeleton Pure is available in either steel (Water), 18K rose gold (Fire), titanium (Air), or black PVD treated steel (Earth).
+The dimensions of the case are 43.40 mm diameter by 13 mm thick case, with the brand’s signature lip at six o’clock (which can be personalized with an engraving if you like).
+Polished to a mirror finish are the bezel, lugs, and case flanks, whereas the back has a satin-brushed matte finish.

-Powered by Armin Strom’s manually wound in-house movement, caliber ARM09-S beats at 2.5Hz (18,000 vph), has 146 components (34 jewels) and double-barrels which provide a lengthy 8-day power reserve (192-hours).
+Powered by Armin Strom’s manually wound in-house movement, caliber ARM09-S beats at 2.5Hz (18,000 vph), has 146 components (34 jewels), and double-barrels which provide a lengthy 8-day power reserve (192-hours).

-Armin Strom makes beautiful open-worked timepieces that have long power reserves and powered by robust Swiss manufacture movements.
-If you are looking for a unique skeleton timepiece – not built on an existing caliber – the Skeleton Pure are a great option.
+Armin Strom makes beautiful open-worked timepieces that have long power reserves and are powered by robust Swiss manufacture movements.
+If you are looking for a unique skeleton timepiece – not built on an existing caliber – the Skeleton Pure is a great option.
 The black and gold versions are nice, but it’s the steel and titanium versions that I find particularly attractive.